Himani Dalmia

-Himani Dalmia is a writer, baby and toddler sleep specialist, social worker and entrepreneur.
+Himani Dalmia is an Indian writer, baby and toddler sleep specialist, social worker and entrepreneur.
 She is the co-founder of Gentle Baby Sleep India, India's first and largest peer-to-peer support group on infant and toddler sleep.
 She is co-author of Sleeping Like A Baby: the Art & Science of Gentle Baby Sleep, published by Penguin Random House India in 2021.
 Her first book, a novel titled Life is Perfect, was published by Rupa & Co. in 1999.
 The book made bestseller lists in India.
 She is a Certified Baby and Toddler Sleep Specialist and a pioneer in spreading awareness about biologically normal infant sleep in India.

-Biography
+Early life

-Dalmia is the grand-daughter of pioneering industrialist Ramkrishna Dalmia and a scion of this well-known family, based in Delhi.
+Dalmia is the granddaughter of pioneering industrialist Ramkrishna Dalmia and a scion of this well-known family, based in Delhi.
 Her parents are VN Dalmia and Nilanjana Dalmia, and she is married to Akash Premsen.
 The family comprises several writers and academics.
-Dalmia is also an Indian classical musician, disciple of Vidushi Malti Gilani in the style of the Patiala-Kasur Gharana.